 Whether the Rule 502(d) order makes a meaningful distinction between "disclosure" and "use" or other similar words is a potentially important one.
-It could be argued that because Rule 502(d) (and Rule 502(b)) only uses the term "disclosure," the Rule does not provide protection once a document has been "used," such as at a deposition or a hearing.
+It could be argued that because Rule 502(d) (and Rule 502(b)) only uses the term "disclosure," the Rule does not provide protection once a document has been "used," such as at a deposition or a hearing.118

 For example, in a deposition, if a document is shown to the deponent and the defending attorney immediately prevents any questioning about the contents of the document, the document has only been "disclosed," but not "used."
-In contrast, if the defending attorney fails to prevent such questioning, the document has been both "disclosed" and "used."
-A party's ability to claw back a "used" document is arguably thornier than the ability to claw back a "disclosed" document, as courts typically hold that the privilege has been waived if the clawback does not occur shortly after the time the responding party learns of the use.
-119 Nevertheless, it may not be immediately apparent at the depo-
+In contrast, if the defending attorney fails to prevent such questioning, the

-As the Eastern District of New York observed, "while an appropriately worded protective order may prevent waiver due to a producing party's disclosure of privileged information, that party's subsequent failure to timely and specifically object to the use of that information-during a deposition, for example-can waive any applicable privilege."
+118. As the Eastern District of New York observed, "while an appropriately worded protective order may prevent waiver due to a producing party's disclosure of privileged information, that party's subsequent failure to timely and specifically object to the use of that information-during a deposition, for example-can waive any applicable privilege."
 Certain Underwriters at Lloyd's, London v.
 Nat'l R.R.
 Passenger Corp., 218 F. Supp.
 3d 197, 201 (E.D.N.Y.
 2016); cf. Commentary on Protection of Privileged ESI, supra note 6, at 128-29 (discussing the difference between "use" and "disclosure" under Rule 502(d), but with respect to the responding party).